Payment of tuition, fees, and on-campus room and board charges is due by the following deadlines:

 Using Your 529 Plan

-How do I access my bill?
+How do I access my billing information?

 How will I receive communication about my bill?